9 Risk Factors for Gum Disease

 - Hormone changes

-Some of risk factors for developing gum disease above may be easily managed, while others may require talking to your doctor or dentist.
+Some of risk factors for developing gum disease above are easily managed, while others may require talking to your doctor or dentist.

 1. Poor oral hygiene